jagratimehta410/jag-portfolio/README.md

 ## 👀 **Live Demo**

-- You can view a live version of the portfolio here :
+- You can view a live version of the portfolio here : <a href="https://jagratimehta410.github.io/jag-portfolio/" target="_blank">Live Demo 🚀</a>
 - Feel free to explore the features and see my work in action!

 ## 📸 **Screenshots**